-The default serializer is JSON, but you can change this using the task_serializer setting, or for each individual task, or even per message.
+The default serializer is pickle, but you can change this using the task_serializer setting, or for each individual task, or even per message.

-There's built-in support for JSON, pickle, YAML and msgpack, and you can also add your own custom serializers by registering them into the Kombu serializer registry json - JSON is supported in many programming languages, is now a standard part of Python (since 2.6), and is fairly fast to decode using the modern Python libraries, such as simple json.
+There's built-in support for pickle, JSON, YAML and msgpack, and you can also add your own custom serializers by registering them into the Kombu serializer registry json - JSON is supported in many programming languages, is now a standard part of Python (since 2.6), and is fairly fast to decode using the modern Python libraries, such as simplejson.